Selling Your Land to a Developer: A Strategic Pricing Specialist's Guide for Landowners

 Essential Clauses to Protect Your Interests

 Your contract should include clauses that protect you from potential pitfalls.
-Beyond the basics, consider negotiating for a Right of First Refusal (ROFR) if you own adjacent land that the developer may wish to purchase in the future.
-In deals with seller financing, incorporating favorable release provisions that allow the developer to get portions of the land released from the lien as they pay down the note is a sophisticated way to facilitate a deal.
+Beyond the basics of price, closing date, and earnest money, consider negotiating for a Right of First Refusal (ROFR) if you own adjacent land that the developer may wish to purchase in the future as their project phases out.
+This gives you priority and prevents you from having to compete with other sellers later.

 Contingencies and Conditions in Land Sale Contracts